-- n Before any use of a vehicle, all staff must do a personal health check (refer CHASNZ guidelines) - n How is the staff member getting to the vehicle? - n If the works are being undertaken as "essential" and out of the region, then a copy of the letter from the client is needed (although this can be an email on the phone). - Surfaces should be wiped down before any travel (steering wheels, door handles, hand brake and gear stick at a minimum)
+- Before any use of a vehicle, all staff must do a personal health check (refer CHASNZ guidelines) - How is the staff member getting to the vehicle? - If the works are being undertaken as "essential" and out of the region in Alert Levels 3 or 4, then a copy of the letter from the client is needed (although this can be an email on the phone). - Surfaces should be wiped down before any travel (steering wheels, door handles, hand brake and gear stick at a minimum)

-- n Rubber gloves should be used when filling with petrol, or ask attendant to fill the petrol for you, or use hand sanitizer before re-entering the vehicle. - n One person per vehicle is the preferred method of transport. - n If there is a second person in the vehicle, they should sit in the rear seat across from the driver. - All vehicles to contain suitable bin liners for disposal of waste, food wrappers, wipes, etc. This bin to be replaced before use by another staff member. - n If staff are working remotely and/or on their own, they should text in and text out to their job manager.
+- Rubber gloves should be used when filling with petrol, or ask attendant to fill the petrol for you, or use hand sanitizer before re-entering the vehicle. - In Alert Levels 3 or 4 one person per vehicle is the preferred method of transport. - In Alert Level 2 it maybe possible to share vehicles if a one metre spacing is able to be maintained. - If there is a second person in the vehicle, they should sit in the rear seat across from the driver. - All vehicles to contain suitable bin liners for disposal of waste, food wrappers, wipes, etc. This bin to be replaced before use by another staff member. - If staff are working remotely and/or on their own, they should text in and text out to their job manager.
 There should also be a process agreed if staff do not text out (i.e. contact the police).